Fourth dimension in literature: Early influence

-H.G.
-Wells famously employed the concept of a higher temporal dimension in his 1895 book The Time Machine.
+H. G. Wells famously employed the concept of a higher temporal dimension in his 1895 book The Time Machine.
 Wells had already covered the subject seven years previously in his tale of The Chronic Argonauts.
 In this 1888 short story, inventor Dr. Nebogipfel asks the Reverend Cook:

-"Has it never glimmered upon your consciousness that nothing stood between men and a geometry of four dimensions - length, breadth, thickness, and duration - but the inertia of opinion? ..When we take up this new light of a fourth dimension and reexamine our physical science in its illumination.. ..we find ourselves no longer limited by hopeless restriction to a certain beat of time."

-In Wells’ 1895 short story The Remarkable Case of Davidson's Eyes, the main character sees visions of a ship – only to find out later that the ship in question was on the opposite side of the globe at the time.
-A doctor tries to explain how this might have happened through higher dimensions, though the narrator struggles with the concept. "..his explanation invokes the Fourth Dimension, and a dissertation on theoretical kinds of space.
-To talk of there being "a kink in space" seems mere nonsense to me; it may be because I am no mathematician.
-When I said that nothing would alter the fact that the place is eight thousand miles away, he answered that two points might be a yard away on a sheet of paper, and yet be brought together by bending the paper round.
-The reader may grasp his argument, but I certainly do not."
+In Wells’s 1895 short story The Remarkable Case of Davidson's Eyes, the main character sees visions of a ship – only to find out later that the ship in question was on the opposite side of the globe at the time.
+A doctor tries to explain how this might have happened through higher dimensions, though the narrator struggles with the concept.